mohsenoid/weather_app/README.md

 API provide some icons for different weather conditions, which was converting to in app Vector assets for a better UI.

 A part of the application feature was last 7-Day weather history which has been disabled because of openweather payment policy, and the [API was not free](http://openweathermap.org/price).

-Chachin data to Disk using share preferences was perform by converting weather model to json using Gson, to reach a fast response but it is better to use Parcelable for transfering objects in Android.
+Caching data to Disk using share preferences was perform by converting weather model to json using Gson, to reach a fast response but it is better to use Parcelable for transfering objects in Android.